 Depending on the type of subtractive system used, the secondary colors are different.
 The three primary colors in pigment, which is commonly used for printing images, are cyan, magenta, and yellow.
 The secondary pigment hues are blue, which comes from cyan and magenta, red, which comes from magenta and yellow, and green, which comes from cyan and yellow.
 When these pigments are mixed together, darker colors result, while light colors result in lighter colors; combining all three primary subtractive colors results in black or a muddy brownish gray.
 It’s worth noting that pigment and light have secondary and primary colors that are diametrically opposed.

 The three secondary colors based on paint, which is also a subtractive system, are frequently taught and discussed in art classes.
 The primary colors are red, blue, and yellow, with secondary colors being orange, violet, and green.
 Red and yellow combine to form orange, red and blue combine to form violet or purple, and blue and yellow combine to form green.
-Tertiary colors, which are created combining a secondary and a primary color, are also available, though they are used less frequently.
+Tertiary colors, which are created by combining a secondary and a primary color, are also available, though they are used less frequently.